How to visit Coba: Yucatan Mayan ruins off the beaten path

 Nearly two hours from Cancun or an hour from Tulum, the Coba Ruins are quite a bit off the beaten path.
 They are closer to the town of Valladolid than any other destination… but then Valladolid isn’t close to anything.
 West of Valladolid is Mérida and the Gulf of Mexico, but to the south and north isn’t too much else.
 I made my visit to the Coba Ruins prior to catching the ferry nearly three hours away for Isla Holbox (check out the Yoga Retreat I did on Holbox!).

-Tip: I rented a car from Alamo for my own little road trip around the Yucatan, but if that’s not your style, organized tours are available out of Tulum, Playa del Carmen or Cancun.
-We prefer Olympus Tours for our group excursions when in Mexico.
+Tip: I rented a car from Alamo for my road trip around the Yucatan, but if that’s not your style, organized tours are available out of Tulum, Playa del Carmen or Cancun.
+We prefer Olympus Tours for our group excursions when in Mexico, but there are lots of options.

-For information on booking a tour to Coba Ruins, private or with a group, CLICK HERE.
+For information on booking a tour to Coba Ruins, privately or with a group, CLICK HERE.

 Visiting Coba Ruins Archaeological Park

 The first impressions of the the Coba Ruins are by no means epic.
-You arrive in a parking lot which costs a few pesos to park in, you’re faced with maybe doing a zip line before or after your visit to the ruins, there are a handful or artisan stands for purchasing Mexican handycrafts, there’s a convenience store to buy some water and Takis… and then there’s the entry to the park.
+You arrive in a parking lot which costs a few pesos to park in, you’re faced with maybe doing a zip line before or after your visit to the ruins, there are a handful or artisan stands for purchasing Mexican handicrafts, there’s a convenience store to buy some water and Takis… and then there’s the entry to the park.
+Don’t get too distracted before you’re through the entry plaza.

 Tip: if you want, there are plenty of guides, approved by the Archaeological Park, who can take you to several of the sites within the park.
-You can pay somebody to tell you about everything if you want, or you can explore on your own.
+You can pay somebody to tell you about everything if you’re interested, or you can explore on your own.

 The Coba Ruins are actually epic in the “OMG, this place is old and kinda creepy” sort of way, but not in the towering magical pyramids sort of way you might think… until you get to the great pyramid (read below).
 The Coba Ruins are very scattered and the Archaeological Park is actually really big.
 It’s very helpful to understand HOW to visit Coba before you start exploring the park.

-You’ll find a variety of sights in the archaeological park.
+You’ll find a variety of sights within the Coba archaeological park.
 When you first enter the park you’ll get to see an impressive, yet small, pyramid surrounded by more structures and even tunnels you can go through.
-As you continue on though, there are more small pyramids, mounds that haven’t been uncovered, and jungle to navigate through.
-There are more of the same sized pyramids like you first see near the entrance deeper into the park… but the most impressive is the great pyramid: Nohoch Mul.
-Gosh, the Coba Ruins are so cool.
-Love it there!
+As you continue on, there are more small pyramids, mounds that haven’t been uncovered, and jungle to navigate through.
+There are more of the same sized pyramids like you first see near the entrance deeper into the park.
+Depending on how much time you want to spend exploring, you can check out each one, including the surrounding re-creations of work areas and ceremonial displays.

 Tip: arrive as early in the day as you can.
 Although the Coba Ruins are rather of off the beaten path, they still attract a lot of visitors later in the day.
 Also, the temperature early on will make it easier to enjoy the sights.